evolucionario/CladeDatePaper2022/Simulations for CladeDate Validation/README.md

 3. Run scripts in file `Simulation of Datasets.R` to generate phylogenetic trees, DNA sequences, and fossil records.

-4. Run scripts in file `Simulation CladeDate with Chronos.R` to time-calibrate phylogenetic trees using CladeDate and plott results.
+4. Run scripts in file `Analysis CladeDate Accuracy.R` to time-calibrate phylogenetic trees using CladeDate and plott results.

-5. Run scripts in file `Simulation for CladeAge Analysis.R` to create datasets to be analyzed with `CladeDate` and `CladeAge` and compare results.
+5. Run scripts in file `Comparison CladeDate CladeAge.R` to create datasets to be analyzed with `CladeDate` and `CladeAge` and compare results.
 Run the `CladeAge.xml` file in `BEAST2` to obtain results based on CladeAge.